geseq/cpp-fastchan/README.md

 # cpp-fastchan

-SPSC ringbuffer that started out based on [fastchan](https://github.com/geseq/fastchan)
+Ringbuffer that started out based on [fastchan](https://github.com/geseq/fastchan)

+For now this includes only an SPSC ringbuffer.

 If the size provided is not a power if 2, it's rounded up to the next power of 2.